raystack/frontier/sdks/packages/shield-react/README.md

 ### Local Development

-The recommended workflow is to run react shield in one terminal:
+The recommended workflow is to run react frontier in one terminal:

 ```bash
 npm start # or yarn start